-During 2016-2018 we do research on “The City as Performative Object”.
-This investigation is based on our hypothesis that the city is created by move-act of the individual.
+Since 2017 we do research on “The City as Performative Object”.
+This investigation is based on our hypothesis that the city is created by Move-Act of the individual.
 Inspired by Judith Butler’s thinking around gender, performativity and speech-act we approach mobility as a performative force, continuously writing, rewriting and overwriting the city’s architecture, identity, planning and intentions.
 We will explore the city’s unstable existence, its ongoing presence as a Performative Object, that is produced by what we call (for now), move-acts.

 Our research results in a series of texts, discussions, revisits of artworks, workshops, lectures and a data-film executed in Amsterdam Zuidoost.

 • In 2020 we have adjusted the workshop to the lockdown situation, and conduct a public version in collaboration with LIMA in June.
 This version was also available for Rietveld/UVA and KABK/KC students in May.

 • We have conducted a workshop exploring the proposed lexicon between Oct 28 and Nov 1 at KABK Le Hague with a group of bachelor- and master-students from Art-Science Sonology and Conservatoire.

 • A version of the research will be published in the upcoming Routledge Companion to Mobile Media Art; edited by Larissa Hjorth, Adriana de Souza e Silva and Klare Lanson. (expected 2020)

 • The short version of the tekst in Dutch; download .pdf